Elton John & Prince Harry To Launch Global Coalition Focused On Treating HIV Infections In Men

 In addition, Elton John’s foundation will be holding a press conference to share who their new partners are in the Eastern Europe and Central Asia Key Populations Fund, as well as the first to be awarded grants under this fund.

-Princess Diana helped to change the world’s opinion about those suffering from AIDS or infected with HIV back in the mid-80s.
+Princess Diana helped to change the world’s opinion about those suffering from AIDS or infected with HIV back in the mid-’80s.
 At that time, when so little was known about the disease and most were scared to even be in the same room as someone afflicted, never mind touch them, Diana embraced them.

 “In April 1987, Princess Diana opened the UK’s first purpose built HIV/AIDS unit that exclusively cared for patients infected with the virus, at London Middlesex Hospital,” as previously reported by BBC News.
 While the world watched, she shook hands with a man who was suffering from the disease — and she did it without wearing gloves.
-This was groundbreaking at the time and she made the Royal family look warm and caring about their subjects, which wasn’t something that was often said of them.
+This was groundbreaking at the time and she made the royal family look warm and caring about their subjects, which wasn’t something that was often said of them.
 It’s just one of the many reasons she was referred to as the People’s Princess.

 While Princess Diana and Elton John had a falling out in their friendship, they did reconcile before her death, as reported previously by the Sunday Express.